nadaataiyab/diabesties/README.md

 This work was completed as a capstone project for the Galvanize Data Science Immersive program in Phoenix, AZ.

-The full presentation of the analysis an results can be found here.
+The full presentation of the analysis will be made available by October 16th, 2017.